cyberark/conjur-spring-boot-sdk/README.md

-# Conjur Spring Boot Legacy Plugin
+# Conjur Spring Boot Api Plugin

-The Conjur Spring Boot Legacy Plugin provides client-side support for externalized configuration of secrets in a distributed system.
+The Conjur Spring Boot Api Plugin provides client-side support for externalized configuration of secrets in a distributed system.
 You can integrate the plugin with exisiting and new Spring Boot applications to retrieve secrets from Conjur.
-Using the Spring Boot Legacy Plugin, you can retrieve application credentials and secrets stored in Conjur with minimal code changes to the existing Spring Boot application code.
+Using the Spring Boot Api Plugin, you can retrieve application credentials and secrets stored in Conjur with minimal code changes to the existing Spring Boot application code.

 ## Benefits of storing application secrets in [CyberArk's Vault](https://www.conjur.org/)